Monday, August 11, 2025

 Every giant party I was forced to attend in scratchy clothes around touchy strangers, when I found Dad's face he turned perpendicular to me.
 If I shifted into his view, he interrupted his own conversation to roll his eyes and gesture to have one of my cousins take me on a drive until I fell asleep.

 My point of reference was fucked.
-Now, I've got flip books and posters I stare at on the toilet.
+Now, I've got flip books and posters of facial expressions I stare at.

 I'm very sorry.